 California Law Addresses Family Violence and Parental Custody

 California Family Code Section 3044 attempts to speak for the children, addressing parental custody rights in families affected by domestic violence.
 Custody and visitation issues are among the most contested in cases of divorce, dissolution and legal separation.
 Under this California state code, individuals who are convicted of or admit to committing domestic violence or abuse can lose child custody rights.

 The law states: "Upon a finding by the court that a party seeking custody of a child has perpetrated domestic violence against the other party seeking custody of the child or against the child or the child's siblings within the previous five years, there is a rebuttable presumption that an award of sole or joint physical or legal custody of a child to a person who has perpetrated domestic violence is detrimental to the best interest of the child, pursuant to Section 3044.
-This presumption may only be rebutted by a preponderance of the evidence."
+This presumption may only be rebutted by a preponderance of

 Judges Can Make Exceptions For Batterers Who Better Themselves